Best Of16 min read

 Pros:

-• Great for freelancers managing multiple client boards
+• Great for managing multiple client boards

 • Free plan is genuinely usable